 Price

-- It’s an investment of over £200 for a mid-layer but the versatility of the jacket helps justify it.
-With Arc’teryx, there is a premium price tag to go but the materials are high quality and will last many years of use.
-It’s a simple minimalist design for the money but is similarly priced to the competition.
+- It’s an investment of over £200 for a mid-layer, but the versatility of the jacket helps justify it.
+With Arc’teryx, there is a premium price tag to go with, but the materials are high quality and will last many years of use.
+It’s a simple, minimalist design for the money, but it is similarly priced to the competition.

 Packability & Weight

-This is a lightweight jacket with impressive warmth and ventilation but there are lighter jackets on the market.
-If having the minimum weight possible, there’s a trade-off for warmth or using down instead of synthetic insulation.
+- This is a very lightweight jacket with impressive warmth and ventilation, but there are lighter jackets on the market.
+If having the minimum weight possible, there’s a trade-off for warmth or using natural Down instead of synthetic insulation.
 The Proton is comparable to the Atom LT Hoody (370g) but is heavier than the Cerium Down Hoody (306g).
-Even though there is no integrated stuff sack, the Proton LT packs down very well but can’t compete with a down jacket.
+Even though there is no integrated stuff sack, the Proton LT packs down very well, but can’t compete with a down jacket.

-- Warm in summer conditions – The CoreLoft Compact insulation is very effective and as mentioned has great weather resistance.
+- The CoreLoft Compact insulation is very effective and, as mentioned, has great weather resistance.
 But once the sun comes out and the weather is above 15°C, the jacket can run warm even with good ventilation.
+And whilst great for cooler temperatures, this jacket is not as suitable for freezing temperatures compared to a goose down jacket like the Rab Microlight Alpine.

 Kit Ratings